juzdepom/tutorial-next-js-login-with-tailwind/README.md

 Installed the extension Tailwind CSS IntelliSense into VSCode

 10:00 - having some difficulty with the rounded corners;
-aaahhh omg it was because it because the syntax was "rounded-2xl" and not "rounded-2x1" like I had thought.
+aaahhh omg it was because it because the syntax was "rounded-2xl" and not "rounded-2x1" haha